jfrog/terraform-provider-artifactory/docs/resources/remote.md

 * `cdn_redirect` - (Optional) When set, download requests to this repository will redirect the client to download the artifact directly from AWS CloudFront.
 Available in Enterprise+ and Edge licenses only.
 * `disable_url_normalization` - (Optional) Whether to disable URL normalization, default is `false`.
+* `archive_browsing_enabled` - (Optional) When set, you may view content such as HTML or Javadoc files directly from Artifactory.
+This may not be safe and therefore requires strict content moderation to prevent malicious users from uploading content that may compromise security (e.g., cross-site scripting attacks).